aws-samples/amazon-personalize-samples/PersonalizeCheatSheet2.0.md

 2. **Recommending Items to New Users** `User-Personalization`/`Recommended For You`/`Top Picks for You`:
     1. New users (aka cold users) can be added to your existing User-Personalization solutions by leveraging the PutEvents feature.
 Each new user starts with a representation in the service that returns the popular items.
 This representation is shifted by the user’s behavior.
 As they interact with content within the application and the events are sent by the application to Personalize, recommendations are updated without having to re-train the model.
 This delivers up to date personalization without constant retraining.
     2. Metadata for new users can be added to the Users dataset using the PutUsers API or dataset import jobs.
 This data is incorporated into the model at the next retraining.
+    3. Contextual metadata for new users, such as their current location or device type, can be provided when retrieving recommendations to influence recommendations.
 3. **Recommending New Items** `User-Personalization`/`Recommended For You`/`Top Picks for You`:
     1. This is incredibly useful when you have new items (aka cold items) that need to be showcased to users with some form of personalization.
 This allows for the items to be recommended without historical precedent based on metadata factors.
-    2. This can also be used with incremental training and updating of your dataset to more easily cold-start new items.
+    2. This can also be used with incrementally updating your Items dataset to more easily cold-start new items.
-    3. Lastly this approach leverages a bandit like exploration capacity to help you quickly determine which results make sense, and which do not for recommendations, a far better approach than just blindly pushing new content.
+    3. Lastly, this approach leverages a bandit like exploration capacity to help you quickly determine which results make sense, and which do not for recommendations, a far better approach than just blindly pushing new content.
 4. **Re-Ordering by Relevance** `Personalized-Ranking`:
-    1. Uses the same HRNN algorithm underneath User-Personalization but takes in a user AND a collection of items.
+    1. Uses the same HRNN algorithm underneath User-Personalization but takes in a user AND a list of items.
 This will then look at the collection of items and rank them in order of most relevant to least for the user.
-This is great for promoting a pre-selected collection of items and knowing what is the right thing to promote for a particular user.
+This is great for promoting a pre-selected collection of items and knowing what is the right thing to promote for a particular user or for personalizing search results.
 5. **Related Items** `Similar-Items`/`SIMS`:
-    1. `Similar-Items`: Deep learning model that considers both interaction data and item metadata to balance related item recommendations based on interaction history and item metadata similarity.
+    1. `Similar-Items`: Deep learning model that considers both interaction data and item metadata (optional) to balance related item recommendations based on interaction history and item metadata similarity.
 Useful when you have less interaction data but have quality item metadata or when you frequently introduce cold/new items.
     2. `SIMS`: Pretty simple idea, implemented via item-item collaborative filtering but basically looks at how people are co-interacting with particular items and then determine how similar items are at a global level based on interaction data.
 Does not consider item or user metadata and is not personalized to each user.
 Useful when you have a lot of relevant interaction data, do not have a lot of cold items (changing catalog), and/or lack item metadata.
     3. For Video On Demand and Retail use-cases, the domain recommenders “Because you watched X”, “More like X”, “Frequently bought together”, and “Customers who viewed X also viewed” allow you to get up and going quickly and with less operational overhead.
 6. **Frequently Bought Together** `Similar-Items`/`SIMS`:
     1. The key is preparing the right data used to train a model in Personalize and choosing the right recipe.
 For example, train a SIMS model on purchase data only and, if possible, train only on purchase data where customers have purchased multiple items and/or purchased items across multiple categories.
 This will bring the desired behavior to the model and create diversity in recommendations (which is what you want for this use case).
     2. SIMS can also be combined with Personalized-Ranking to rerank recommendations from SIMS before presenting them to the user.
 This provides a personalized order of items that are frequently bought together.
-    3. The domain recommender “Frequently bought together” will allow you to get up and going quickly and with less operational overhead.
+    3. The retail domain recommender “Frequently bought together” will allow you to get up and going quickly and with less operational overhead.
-7. **Most Popular Overall** `Popularity-Count`:
+7. **Most Popular Overall** `Popularity-Count`/`Most-Popular`/`Most-Viewed`/`Best-Sellers`:
     1. Not machine learning, just a baseline from counting the most commonly interacted with items.
 This recipe is useful for popular item recommendations or for creating a baseline of offline metrics that can be used to compare against solution versions created using other user-personalization recipes with the same datasets.
     2. For Video On Demand and Retail use-cases, the domain recommenders “Most popular”, “Most viewed”, and “Best sellers” allow you to get up and going quickly and with less operational overhead.
 8. **User Segmentation** `Item-Affinity`/`Item-Attribute-Affinity`: